zeshaoaaa/OkReflect/README.md

 [中文文档](https://github.com/zeshaoaaa/OkReflect/blob/master/README_CN.md)

 # OkReflect
-OkReflect is a library that trying to help use Java Reflect feature with ease.
+OkReflect is a library that trying to help you use Java Reflect feature with ease.

 ## Usage
 ### Java